t-core-one/odoo-docs/content/applications/finance/accounting/reporting/tax_returns.rst

    :alt: Configure taxes and their tax grids in Odoo Accounting

 .. note::
-   Taxes and reports are usually already pre-configured in Odoo: a :ref:`fiscal localization package
-   <fiscal_localizations/packages>` is installed according to the country you select at the creation
-   of your database.
+   Taxes and reports are usually already pre-configured in Odoo: a fiscal localization package is installed according to the country you select at the creation of your database.

 .. _tax-returns/close: